Mimi97-aqua/SQL-Exercises/README.md

 ### Requirements
 **Note:** These are specific only to the _Windows OS_.
-If you're running a different OS, read this: https://dev.mysql.com/doc/mysql-getting-started/en/
+If you're running a different OS, read [this.](https://dev.mysql.com/doc/mysql-getting-started/en/)

 I did this project using:
-* Operating System: Windows 11
 * MySQL Server 8.0
 * MySQL Workbench 8.0 CE
+* OS: Windows 11

 ### Setup
 Run: